13 Things We’ve Done to Stay Fit and Healthy When We Drove 32,000 miles Last Year

 You don't need to do anything complicated and you don't need a lot of gear either.
 An elastic band you can exercise with and a mat (or just a towel) that you can put on the floor is plenty to do some varied exercises.

 Rather than exercising, I sometimes replaced this activity with something similarly physically demanding but, I thought, more fun, like collecting firewood.
+Even checking the tires can be a regular exercise with lots of squats.

 If it's not easy to collect and you have to walk around the campsite and carry lots of wood from a fair distance, you’ll use your muscles more than enough.